barsoom/devbook/wiki/README.md

 * New texts should be in US English.
 Translate any old, Swedish texts when possible.
 * Delete no-longer-relevant pages when you can.
 Wikis are repos with history, so it's not lost.
 * If a page is outdated but you can't confidently delete it, link to it from one page only, named `Old pages`.
+* Every few months we should have a "cleaning day" where we intentionally clean up wikis and READMEs.